-\end{Satz} This identity is well-known for \(p=2\), see for example \cite{Eta}, but for $p \geq 3$ the result seems to be new.
-Identities of eta quotients are also studied in particular in relation to theta functions and theta derivatives.
+This identity is well-known for \(p=2\), see for example \cite{Eta}, but for $p \geq 3$ the result seems to be new.
+Identities between eta quotients are also studied in particular in relation to theta functions and theta derivatives.
 For example, \cite{Oliver2013}, \cite{Matsuda2016} and \cite{Zemel2019} give various constructions of such identities. \cite{Cooper2017} treats various types of relations between theta functions.

 This paper is organised as follows.
-In Section 2, we introduce the objects we need to formulate Borcherds lifts, namely vector valued modular forms, the Weil representation and modular forms for orthogonal groups.
+In Section 2, we introduce the objects that we need to formulate Borcherds' theorem, namely the Weil representation, vector valued modular forms, and modular forms for orthogonal groups.
 In Section 3, we study invariants for the Weil representation and prove Theorem \ref{Satz1}.
-In Section 4, we explicitly compute self-dual isotropic subgroups in the discriminant group of the lattice $L_{N,N'}$, which we use to construct Borcherds products in the final Section 5.
+In Section 4, we explicitly determine self-dual isotropic subgroups in the discriminant group of the lattice $L_{N,N'}$, which we use to construct Borcherds products in Section 5.